Updated: Jan 13

-Today the Grassroots Economics and Sempo teams spanning 5 countries gathered in Kenya to launch Community Inclusion Currency (CIC) trading on a new open source platform!
+Today the Grassroots Economics and volunteers spanning 5 countries gathered in Kenya to launch Community Inclusion Currency (CIC) trading on a new open source platform!

 This means we can fully customize the system to: